samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 For example, if you have [Heroic Inspiration](/sources/dnd/free-rules/rules-glossary#HeroicInspiration) (see the sidebar) and roll a 3 and an 18 on an ability check that has Advantage or Disadvantage, you could expend your Heroic Inspiration to reroll one of those dice, not both of them.

-> ### Heroic Inspiration
->
+!!! note "Heroic Inspiration"

-> Sometimes the DM or a rule gives you Heroic Inspiration.
+    Sometimes the DM or a rule gives you Heroic Inspiration.
 If you have Heroic Inspiration, you can expend it to reroll any die immediately after rolling it, and you must use the new roll.

->
-> ***Only One at a Time.*** You can never have more than one instance of Heroic Inspiration.
+    ***Only One at a Time.*** You can never have more than one instance of Heroic Inspiration.
 If something gives you Heroic Inspiration and you already have it, you can give it to a player character in your group who lacks it.

->
-> ***Gaining Heroic Inspiration.*** Your DM can give you Heroic Inspiration for a variety of reasons.
+    ***Gaining Heroic Inspiration.*** Your DM can give you Heroic Inspiration for a variety of reasons.
 Typically, DMs award it when you do something particularly heroic, in character, or entertaining.
 It’s a reward for making the game more fun for everyone playing.

->
-> Other rules might allow your character to gain Heroic Inspiration independent of the DM’s decision.
+    Other rules might allow your character to gain Heroic Inspiration independent of the DM’s decision.
 For example, Human characters start each day with Heroic Inspiration.

 Proficiency
 -----------